JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools.md

 Besides our developer APIs we also produce a suite of command line and GUI tools for working with RDF and SPARQL, you can find links to their documentation in this section of the user guide.

-## Download
+## Download and Pre-requisites

 You can download the dotNetRDF toolkit from our [GitHub Repository](https://github.com/dotnetrdf/dotNetRDF.Toolkit/releases).
+The tools are released in two packages:

+* `dotNetRDFToolkit-Installer-*.zip` is a zip file containing a setup.exe and MSI installer package for the tools.
+Download and unzip and then run the setup.exe to install the tools.
+This is also the smaller of the two packages as shared files are included in the installer only once.

+* `dotNetRDFToolkit-noInstaller-*.zip` is a zip file containing the binaries.
+You can simply download and unzip the files to what ever location is most convenient for you.

-Using the Toolkit requires .Net 4.0 Framework Full to be installed on your machine.
+NOTE: Using the Toolkit requires .Net 4.0 Framework Full to be installed on your machine.

 ## Available Tools